j-midgley13/employee-directory-hw19/README.md

 ## Introduction

-This assignment was given to create a website that can be used to track a budget whether the site is online or offline.
-This process uses a service worker to handle those requests and put them into the database once they are back online.
+This assignment was given to create a react website that can be used to sort through a list of employees by name.
+This was our introduction into react.js; so it is basic in its design.

 ## Table of Contents:
 * [Objectives](#Objectives)